-The longest running and most popular revenue management software is IDeaS and they are at the top of their game, the real Rolls Royce of revenue-management.
+IDeaS revenue management system is the longest-running and most popular revenue management tool and they are at the top of their game, the real Rolls Royce of hotel revenue management.
 They are perfect for large hotels with many sources of revenue.
-These systems are clever and always improving, ensuring that your data analysis is as up to date with current market trends as possible.
+These systems are clever and always improving, ensuring that your data analysis is as up-to-date with current market trends as possible.

 If you like the sound of Ideas, but want something simpler, we suggest Duetto.
 Duetto has been going since 2012 and has an excellent niche for the large hotel, non-Ideas market.
 It offers dynamic room type and market segment pricing.

-Atomize and Pace are the relative newcomers here.
-Both systems are more simple and cost effective options for hotels with big internal data.
+Atomize and Pace are relative newcomers among revenue management software companies.
+Both systems are simple and cost-effective options for hotels with big internal data.
 Pace actually only uses your hotel’s internal data for pricing and ignores competitors – this can only work if you have a lot of rooms.
-Whilst you may need to have a little background knowledge of revenue-management and dynamic pricing, these software have a reputation of being more user-friendly and agreeable for the slightly less experienced, or technical minded, revenue manager.
+Whilst you may need to have a little background knowledge of revenue management and dynamic pricing, these software have a reputation of being more user-friendly and agreeable for the slightly less experienced, or technical-minded, revenue manager.

-As a medium sized hotel you may still have very similar needs to that of a larger business.
-With a revenue manager on your side, having software in place to aid their decision making process can bring you the best of both worlds.
-New and new-ish systems such as Duetto, Pace and Atomize offer highly intelligent companions to your in-house revenue manager.
-Using software such as these allows your revenue manager to have data that is renewed multiple times a day, using an algorithm that is constantly learning and improving it’s analysis.
+As a medium-sized hotel, you may still have very similar needs to that of a larger business.
+With a revenue manager on your side, having software to aid their decision-making process can bring you the best of both worlds.
+New and new-ish revenue management systems for hotels such as Duetto, Pace, and Atomize offer highly intelligent companions to your in-house revenue manager.
+Using software such as these allows your revenue manager to have data renewed multiple times a day, using an algorithm that is constantly learning and improving its analysis.

-If you have a lot of group bookings, and are juggling tour companies and trying to include restaurant revenue, you need a more complex and intelligent solution.
+If you have a lot of group bookings and are juggling tour companies and trying to include restaurant revenue, you need a more complex and intelligent solution.
 A good option for hotels with extremely experienced revenue managers who are able to make the most out of the system.
 If you’re working with a new team and perhaps don’t have the time to dedicate to implementation and training, these systems may be a better option.
-All 3 however cover multiple sources of revenue and can be adjusted to perfectly fit the needs of your hotel.
+All 3, however, cover multiple sources of revenue and can be adjusted to fit the needs of your hotel perfectly.

 With the rise of intelligent software, it is important not to think the role of a revenue manager is made redundant.
-RoomPriceGenie is a great, and inexpensive, option for revenue managers who want to control the strategy and not be simply told what to do.
+RoomPriceGenie revenue management software is a great and inexpensive option for revenue managers who want to control the strategy and not be simply told what to do.
 With a huge amount of transparency on given price suggestions, revenue managers can set up the strategy they want, while RoomPriceGenie crunches the numbers and executes it 7 times a day for them.
-As new bookings come in (or don’t come in), as competitors change their prices, software like ours crunches thousands of numbers and changes the prices in line with your strategy.
+As new bookings come in (or don’t), as competitors change their prices, software like ours goes through thousands of numbers and changes the prices in line with your strategy.

-For revenue managers, the consistency of doing the right thing repeatedly means that typically we see an increase in revenue of about 7% even for the best revenue managers.
+For hotel revenue managers, the consistency of doing the right thing repeatedly means that typically we see an increase in revenue of about 7%, even for the best revenue managers.
 We like to think of it as the ultimate partnership of man and machine.

-A hotel consulting company recently told us that we were by far the best option they’d seen for small and medium sized hotels.
-When we asked who was second they said LodgIQ.
-With easily shared notation on room rates across your entire team, it’s also a good option for those with expansive staff that need to be kept up to date with the latest changes in pricing and availability.
+A hotel consulting company recently told us that we were by far the best option they’d seen for small and medium-sized hotels.
+When we asked who was second, they said LodgIQ.
+With easily shared notation on room rates across your entire team, it’s also a good option for those with expansive staff that needs to be kept up to date with the latest changes in pricing and availability.

 If you’re a small hotel, you still want to be able to compete with the larger hotels around you when it comes to competitive pricing.
-Your needs however, are entirely different.
-With a restricted budget and fewer internal data points, what you need from your software is quick, easy, well-supported automation.
+Your needs, however, are entirely different.
+With a restricted budget and fewer internal data points, what you need from your software is quick, easy, and well-supported automation.
 Enter RoomPriceGenie.
-Using RoomPriceGenie’s software gives you the expertise of a professional revenue manager, without the price point.
+Using RoomPriceGenie’s revenue management software gives you the expertise of a professional revenue manager, without the price point.

+Let’s compare the revenue management solutions we already have on the table.
 We track external data and market variables to give you the best pricing suggestions.
-Where other providers such as Pace, IDeaS and Duetto require big internal data that, as a small hotel, you simply do not have, RoomPriceGenie can produce equally reliable pricing solutions without the density of information required by larger, more complex software.
+Where other providers such as Pace, IDeaS, and Duetto require big internal data that, as a small hotel, you simply do not have, RoomPriceGenie can produce equally reliable pricing solutions without the density of information required by larger, more complex software.

-You can also be assured that with RoomPriceGenie, you won’t be on this journey alone.
-Our team are on hand whenever you need them to help guide you through the process.
-Whether it be integration questions or pricing queeries, they’re there to help.
-Implementing a revenue-management system can be a daunting task, especially when you don’t have a revenue manager to do it all for you.
-But with our support team you can be rest assured that your small hotel will receive big attention in helping you compete in this diverse market.
+You can also be assured that with RoomPriceGenie’s revenue management system, you won’t be on this journey alone.
+Our team is on hand whenever you need them to help guide you through the process.
+Whether it be integration questions or pricing queries, they’re there to help.
+Implementing a revenue management tool can be a daunting task, especially when you don’t have a revenue manager to do it all for you.
+But with our support team, you can rest assured that your small hotel will receive big attention in helping you compete in this diverse market.

 Whether you’re a large chain or a small airbnb manager there is something for everyone when it comes to revenue-management software.
 Picking the right one is simply a matter of knowing where the complexities of your property lie and how efficiently the software you choose can address them.

 Revenue management is at the forefront of growth in the hospitality industry, you don’t want to miss out on the opportunity to make the most of your business.
-If you’re interested in further research into the world of revenue-management software providers, websites like Capterra, HotelTechReport, and HotelMinder offer in-depth reviews and comparisons of a variety of software available to you.
+If you’re interested in further research into the world of revenue-management software providers, websites like Capterra, HotelTechReport, and HotelMinder offer in-depth reviews and comparisons of various software available to you.

 Scott Dahl, director of masters at Les Roches Global Hospitality shed some light on the things you should be on the lookout for when investing in a revenue management system.
 Watch the video below to find out what he’s considering when recommending an RMS.

-If you would like to know more about revenue-management and all the ways it can help your hotel increase revenue then feel free to contact us to find out more.
-Our team of experts are always on hand to help you get the best out of your hotel.
+If you would like to know more about revenue management and all the ways it can help your hotel increase revenue then feel free to contact us to find out more.
+Our team of experts is always on hand to help you get the best out of your hotel.
 Make sure you check out our blog for more tips and tricks.